Trust Registration Service (TRS)

 - Stamp Duty Land Tax

 - Stamp Duty Reserve Tax and (in Scotland) Land and Buildings Transaction Tax

-UK trusts that do not need to use the TRS
+UK trusts that did not need to use the TRS under 4MLD

-Trusts which do not need to register include those falling under these circumstances
+Trusts which did not need to register included those falling under these circumstances